 There are plenty of reasons to visit Vaxholm, the most obvious being that this is the closest archipelago island to Stockholm, making it a handy introduction to the region's extraordinary collection of pine-clad islands and islets.

 And yet, Vaxholm is more than just a gateway, its cobbled sloping streets, candy-coloured wooden houses, excellent restaurants and idiosyncratic shops making it a charming destination on its own.

-Vaxholm dates from 1647; to glean a sense of its history head to Norrhamn, just north of the town hall and home to the oldest buildings, including a 19th-century typical fisherman’s house (now also one of the island’s top cafes).
-And don’t miss the island's most prominent sight: the imposing fortress that once guarded the waterways into the city and now holds a museum and a charming B&B.
+To glean a sense of Vaxholm's history, head to Norrhamn.
+Just north of the town hall, the area is home to Vaxholm's oldest buildings, among them a typical 19th-century fisherman’s house (now also one of the island’s top cafes).
+And don’t miss the island's most prominent sight: the imposing fortress.
+Once guarding the waterways into Stockholm, it now holds a museum and a charming B&B.